apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Blake Shelton Reflects on 10th Anniversary of Meeting Gwen Stefani and the Joy of Being a Stepdad (Exclusive)**
+**Watch: Volcano in Indonesia spews lava and smoke**

-You can read more about it [here](https://www.etonline.com/blake-shelton-reflects-on-10th-anniversary-of-meeting-gwen-stefani-and-the-joy-of-being-a-stepdad).
+You can read more about it [here](https://www.bbc.com/news/av/world-asia-68841333).

 ## Requirements
 - Python 3.8